ethereum/py-wasm/README.md

 *WARNING: This is nearing completion and still being tested.*

 *This is nearing completion!*

-**pywebassembly.py**: Closely follows *WebAssembly Specification, Release 1.0, April 11, 2018*.
-Implements the following chapters.
+# pywebassembly.py:

+This file closely follows *WebAssembly Specification, Release 1.0*, implementing most of chapters 2, 3, 4, 5, and 7.

-Chapter 2 which defines the abstract syntax.
+Chapter 2 defines the abstract syntax.

-Chapter 3 which defines validation rules over the abstract syntax.
+Chapter 3 defines validation rules over the abstract syntax.
 These rules constrain the syntax, but provide properties such as type-safety.
 An almost-complete implementation is available as a feature-branch.

-Chapter 4 which defines execution semantics over the abstract syntax.
-This is implemented and passes all `assert_return` and `assert_trap` tests of the official Wasm tests, except for tests involving floating-point which is not yet implemented.
+Chapter 4 defines execution semantics over the abstract syntax.
+This is implemented and passes all `assert_return` and `assert_trap` tests of the official Wasm tests (except for tests involving floating-point numbers, which are not yet implemented).

-Chapter 5 which defines a binary syntax over the abstract syntax.
-All functions were implemented, creating a recursive-descent parser which takes a `.wasm` file and builds an abstract syntax tree out of nested Python lists and dicts.
+Chapter 5 defines a binary syntax over the abstract syntax.
+The implementation is a recursive-descent parser which takes a `.wasm` file and builds an abstract syntax tree out of nested Python lists and dicts.
 Also implemented are inverses (up to a canonical form) which write an abstract syntax tree back to a `.wasm` file.

-Appendix which defines parts of a standard embedding, which is implemented.
+Chapter 7 is the Appendix.
+It defines a standard embedding, and a validation algorithm.

-API: It may be possible to limit the API to functions defined in the WebAssembly Spec section 7.1 Embedding.
+**API**: It may be possible to limit the API to functions defined in the WebAssembly Spec section 7.1 Embedding.
 These functions are in section "7.1" of pywebassembly.py, but please reference the spec for details.
 The only awkward part is that `invoke_func` requires specifying `i32.const`, `i64.const`, `f32.const`, or `f64.const` with each argument -- we are considering deviating from the spec and relaxing this requirement.

 The following sample code will "spin-up" a VM instance, instantiate a module, and invoke its exported function.

 ```
+# python3

 import pywebassembly as wasm

 file_ = open('examples/fibonacci.wasm', 'rb')